phonegap/phonegap-plugin-multiview/README.md

 # phonegap-plugin-multiview

-This plugin (will eventually) allow your PhoneGap app to create multiple views.
+This plugin allows your PhoneGap app to create multiple views.

 [![Build Status](https://travis-ci.org/phonegap/phonegap-plugin-multiview.svg?branch=master)](https://travis-ci.org/phonegap/phonegap-plugin-multiview )

+[Here is a video](https://youtu.be/WVbxFIGBh0Y) showing the demo project running in the ios simulator.

 Each view:
 ===